Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

-On Saturday, Kerry Carpenter (hitting .350 in his past 10 games) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
-First pitch is at 6:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .425 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers against the Chicago White Sox, with Jesse Scholtens on the hill, on September 10 at 1:10 PM ET.

-He strung together two hits (going 2-for-3) in his most recent game against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the White Sox.

 Kerry Carpenter Game Info & Props vs. the White Sox